War of the Worlds (2005 film): Critical response

 Michael Wilmington of the Chicago Tribune gave the film three-and-a-half stars out of four, writing "War of the Worlds definitely wins its battle, but not the war."
 Wilmington stated that the film "takes [viewers] on a wild journey through two sides of [Spielberg]: the dark and the light."
 He also said the film contained a core sentiment similar to that of Spielberg's E.T. the Extra-Terrestrial.
 About.com's Rebecca Murray gave a positive review, stating, "Spielberg almost succeeds in creating the perfect alien movie", with criticism only for the ending.

-Jonathan Rosenbaum of Chicago Reader praised the special effects and Cruise's performance.
-Roger Ebert criticized the "retro design" and considered that despite the big budget, the alien invasion was "rudimentary" and "not very interesting", regarding the best scenes as Ray walking among the airliner wreckage and a train running in flames, declaring that "such scenes seem to come from a kind of reality different from that of the tripods."
+Jonathan Rosenbaum of Chicago Reader criticized the film as "shamelessly hokey", but was relatively more favorable towards the special effects and Cruise's performance.
+Roger Ebert criticized the "retro design" and considered that despite the big budget, the alien invasion was "rudimentary" and "not very interesting", regarding the best scenes as Ferrier walking among the airliner wreckage and a train running in flames, declaring that "such scenes seem to come from a kind of reality different from that of the tripods."

 The French film magazine Cahiers du cinéma ranked the film as 8th place in its list of best films of the 2000s.
+It is also Spielberg's first film to make the magazine's annual listings of the top 10 films of the year, which would be followed by Lincoln (2012), The Post (2017) and The Fabelmans (2022).
 Japanese film director Kiyoshi Kurosawa listed the film as the best film of 2000–2009.